SivaKrishna6745/ReviewCarousel/README.md

-"# A simple JavaScript project to show Corousel of Reviews"
+"# A simple JavaScript project to show Corousel of Reviews" "Note: The Carousel is not responsive.
+Don't try and blame me😜"